Focusing public attention on emerging privacy and civil liberties issues

 European employers are bound by comprehensive data protection acts that limit and regulate the collection of personal information on workers.
 These laws specifically call for purpose and collection limitations, accuracy of data, limits on retention of data, security, and protections against the transfer of data to countries with weaker protections.
 These protections place employees on a more equal footing while allowing employers to monitor for legitimate reasons.

-The ILO Code: The Standard for Workers' Rights
+The International Labour Organization Code: The Standard for Workers' Rights

 In 1996, the International Labour Organization (ILO) adopted a code of practice on the protection of workers' personal data.
 The ILO code is regarded as the standard among privacy advocates for protection of workers' privacy rights.
 The code specifies that workers' data should be collected and used consistently with Fair Information Practices (FIPs).
 The protections include: